Using AnimationTree

 BlendSpace2D

-BlendSpace2D is a node to do advanced blending in two dimensions.
-Points are added to a two-dimensional space and then a position can be controlled to determine blending:
+is a node to do advanced blending in two dimensions.
+Points representing animations are added to a 2D space and then a position between them is controlled to determine the blending:

-Finally, it is possible to change the blend mode.
+Finally, you may also change the blend mode.
 By default, blending happens by interpolating points inside the closest triangle.
 When dealing with 2D animations (frame by frame), you may want to switch to Discrete mode.
 Alternatively, if you want to keep the current play position when switching between discrete animations, there is a Carry mode.
 This mode can be changed in the Blend menu:

 For better blending